 After his coronation at Christmas, 1066 rebellion began against William.
 Risings sprang up from early 1067 to 1071.
 Few wanted William as king.
 Harold's sons raided in the west from Ireland, his eldest son Godwin seeing himself as king.

 Rebellion in Durham in 1068 saw Flemish earl Robert de Commines and his men slain to the last man.
 York's wooden castles were burnt, and rebuilt - in wood again - destroyed a year later when the Northern earls advanced on York together with the Danes.
 William had much of the land razed in Shropshire, Cheshire, Lincolnshire and Yorkshire in reprisal.

 Hereward of Bourne and English nobles held Ely against William over winter, 1070-71.
 He was ready to concede defeat when a ruse came to him.
 He threatened Abbot Thurstan with handing the abbey's lands to his followers.
 In return Thurstan let him know of a little-known way onto the isle.
 Osprey's campaign book describes everything you've never been told in history classes at school about the Conquest.

-Not that Marc is pro-Norman - I've met him at Battle Abbey in October 2014 and again on 2015, listened to his presentations - but this book gives the impression that William's invasion in 1066 was a boon.
+Not that Marc is pro-Norman - I've met him at Battle Abbey several times since October 2014 and listened to his presentations - The viewpoint of this book is from a Norman angle, and gives the impression that William's invasion in 1066 was the onset of a boom time for England.
 Read it and form your own opinion.